hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 When restricted to pre-race coverage, the 2023 spike logically disappears.
 Here again, the results suggest the protest didn't have a lasting effect on how journalists frame the Grand National in anticipation of subsequent races.

+It is important to note that this analysis solely focuses on media framing.
+The Social Change Lab evaluation found that the protest had other positive impacts beyond media narrative, including improved attitudes toward animals over time and increased mobilisation.

 A more granular analysis would break this down by outlet, examining whether certain newspapers shifted their framing more than others in subsequent years.

 ## Strategic applications